United Nations Conference on International Organization: Preparation and background

 Allied ideas for the postwar world appeared in the 1941 London Declaration, although the Allies, including the United States, had been planning for the post-war period for some time already.
-The idea for Four Policemen was the vision of US President Franklin Roosevelt in which the United States, the United Kingdom, the Soviet Union, and China would lead the post-World War II international order.
-These countries, with the addition of France, would assume the permanent seats on the United Nations Security Council.
+The idea for Four Policemen was the vision of US president Franklin D. Roosevelt in which the United States, the United Kingdom, the Soviet Union, and China would lead the post-World War II international order.
+These countries, with the addition of France, would assume the permanent seats on the UN Security Council.
 At the February 1945 conference in Malta, it was proposed that the permanent members have veto power.
 This proposal was adopted shortly after at the Yalta Conference.
 While at Yalta, they began sending invitations to the San Francisco conference on international organization.
 A total of 46 countries were invited to San Francisco, all of which had declared war on Germany and Japan, having signed the Declaration by United Nations.

 The conference directly invited four additional countries: Denmark (newly liberated from Nazi occupation), Argentina and the Soviet republics of Belarus and Ukraine.
 The participation of these countries was not without controversy.
 The decision on the participation of Argentina was troubled because of Soviet opposition to Argentine membership, arguing that Argentina had supported the Axis powers during the war.
 Several Latin American countries opposed the inclusion of Belarus and Ukraine unless Argentina was admitted.
 In the end, Argentina was admitted to the conference with support from the United States and the desire for the participation of the Soviet Union at the conference was maintained.

 The participation of Belarus and Ukraine at the conference came as a result of Roosevelt and Churchill's concession to Joseph Stalin, the Soviet leader who had originally requested all republics of the Soviet Union to have membership in the United Nations, but the US government launched a counterproposal in which all US states would obtain membership in the United Nations.
 The counterproposal encouraged Stalin to attend the Yalta Conference by accepting only Ukraine and Belarus's admission to the United Nations.
 That was intended to ensure a balance of power within the United Nations, which, in the opinion of the Soviets, was unbalanced towards the Western countries.
 For that purpose, modifications were made to the constitutions of the two republics in question so that Belarus and Ukraine's international legal subjects were limited while they were still part of the Soviet Union.

 Poland, despite having signed the Declaration by United Nations, did not attend the conference because there was no consensus on the formation of the postwar Polish government.
 Therefore, a space was left blank for the Polish signature.
 The new Polish government was formed after the conference (28 June) and signed the United Nations Charter on 15 October, which made Poland one of the founding countries of the United Nations.